Thursday, February 27, 2025

 • grease bowl.
 Put dough into the bowl and flip over so both sides have oil on them.
 Leave in a bowl, cover with a towel and let rise for 1 hour.

 • After the rise, if the dough is too sticky to handle, add more flour until its workable.
 For some people this can be up to a cup or more!
 Just don't dry out the dough.
-Add by quarter cupfuls until its workable.
+Add by quarter cupfuls until it's workable.

 • Put on a greased bread pan, sealed side down, and tuck the ends under.